Small Mass Limit of a Langevin Equation on a Manifold: Existence of the Zero Mass Limit

 \begin{theorem} Fix $(u_0,v_0)\in N$.
 Let $(u^m_t,v^m_t)$ be the unique solution to \reqr{SDE_u_m2}{SDE_v_m2} with initial condition $(u_0,v_0)$ and let $u_t$ be the unique solution to \req{limiting_SDE} with initial condition $u_0$.
 Fix $T> 0$ and a Riemannian metric tensor field on $F_O(M)$.
 Let $d$ be the associated metric on the connected component of $F_O(M)$ that contains $u_0$.
 Then for any $q>0$ and any $0<\kappa< q/2$ we have

-\end{theorem} \begin{proof} As discussed in Lemma \ref{m_existence_lemma}, a unique solution $(u^m_t,v^m_t)$ is defined for all $t\geq 0$.
+We emphasize that this result is heavily reliant on Assumption \ref{drag_assump}; the existence of a positive lower bound on the eigenvalues of the symmetric part of the damping tensor $\gamma$. \end{theorem} \begin{proof} As discussed in Lemma \ref{m_existence_lemma}, a unique solution $(u^m_t,v^m_t)$ is defined for all $t\geq 0$.
 Since \req{limiting_SDE} is an SDE on the compact manifold $F_O(M)$, it also has a unique solution, $u_t$, defined for all $t\geq 0$.
 Both $u_t^m$ and $u_t$ are continuous, so they stay in the same connected component as $u_0$.

 For $f\in C^\infty(F_O(M))$, define

 where $K^f$ and $J$ were defined in \req{Kf_def} and \req{J_def} respectively. $M^f$ and $Q^f_\eta$ are smooth functions of $u$.

 \begin{remark} We again emphasize that the indices appearing in \req{M_f_def} and in the subsequent computations represent the components in the standard basis of functions on $F_O(M)$ that are valued in the product of some $\mathbb{R}^l$'s.
 Though we employ the summation convention, these expressions do not represent (contractions of) tensors on $M$ or $F_O(M)$.
 In particular, the following convergence proof is global in nature and does not directly utilize any computations in local coordinates on the base manifold or its frame bundle. \end{remark}